exasol/exasol-java-tutorial/tls-tutorial/doc/tls_with_exasol.md

 To complicate things further, different clients tend to have their own truststores.

 A Linux machine has a central truststore in the `/etc` directory, typically in form of text files.
 Java has its own truststore and file format.
-So does Python.
 At least web browsers now use the truststore that comes with the operating system.

 ### The Use-case Dictates the Installation